-The District administers a single-employer defined benefit post-employment benefit plan (The Plan).
-The Plan does not include the pension benefits discussed in Note 10.
-The Plan provides OPEB to eligible employees through the District's group health and dental insurance plans, which cover both active and retired members.
-Benefit terms and provisions are established by the collective bargaining agreement and amended through negotiations between the District's management and the union.
+The District's defined benefit OPEB plan (the plan) provides OPEB for firefighters of the District.
+The plan is a single-employer defined benefit OPEB plan administered by the District.
+The plan is closed to new entrants.
+Benefit terms and financing requirements are established and amended by the collective bargaining agreement through negotiations between the District's management and the union.
 No assets are accumulated in a trust that meets the criteria in paragraph 4 of Statement 75.
-Benefit payments are recognized when due and payable in accordance with the benefit terms.